 Reduced range of motion

-The two primary kinds of arthritis, osteoarthritis and rheumatoid arthritis, cause distinct sorts of joint damage.
+The two primary kinds of arthritis, osteoarthritis and rheumatoid arthritis, have various causes and lead to distinct sorts of joint damage.

 Osteoarthritis, the most common type of arthritis, is caused by wear and tear on a joint's cartilage — the hard, slippery covering on the ends of bones where they form a joint.
 Cartilage cushions the ends of the bones and allows for practically frictionless joint mobility; nevertheless, significant damage can result in bone grinding directly against bone, causing discomfort and limited movement.
 Wear and strain can develop over time and can be accelerated by a joint injury or illness.
 Osteoarthritis also affects the bones and the connective tissues that link muscle to bone and hold the joint together.
 If a joint's cartilage is significantly injured, the joint lining may become inflamed and swollen.